wkumari/draft-vandergaast-edns-client-subnet/README.md

    the server is providing a Tailored Response -- presumably based on the address from which it received the query.

-Contavalli, et al.      Expires February 15, 2016               [Page 9]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

    The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query, unless the query specified only the SOURCE PREFIX-LENGTH for privacy (with FAMILY and ADDRESS set to 0).
-   Echoing back these values helps to mitigate certain attack vectors, as described in Section 10.
+   Echoing back these values helps to mitigate certain attack vectors, as described in Section 11.

    The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.